Kalikoze/be_resources/module1/lessons/enums_1_instructor.md

 ## General Flow of Lesson

 - Intro an enumerable, show some examples
-- Students practice re-writing from an each to the best-use enumerable that was just exampled
+- Students given a task to perform using .each.
+In pairs, students work on computer to find solution to task.
+Whole group discusses possible answers and time is given to record answer on paper.
+- Students then asked to do the same task as above, but this time using the new enumerable.
+Whole group discusses possible answers and time is given to record answer on paper.
-- Students record syntax, return value, and best use cases for newly learned enumerable
+- Students record syntax, return value, and best use cases for newly learned enumerable on the guided notes

 Repeat above for all new enumerables

-- Students turn and talk about vocabulary to solidify concepts (vocab at bottom of guided notes)

 ## Final CFU